pinobatch/hello-world/Xubuntu_setup.md

 Firefox
 -------
-Firefox beta is stable enough for me, plus 51 is more likely to offer multiprocess windows (aka Electrolysis or e10s) to Ubuntu users than 50 because the Ubuntu Modifications extension isn't explicitly marked as compatible with e10s.
+Get new Firefox features, particularly improvements to multiprocess windows (aka Electrolysis or e10s), several weeks early by following the beta channel.

     sudo add-apt-repository ppa:mozillateam/firefox-next
     sudo apt update
     sudo apt upgrade

+Remove Ubuntu modifications for Firefox ([xul-ext-ubufox]), which interferes with e10s.
+The most useful thing it does is remind the user to restart Firefox after APT upgrades it.

+    sudo apt remove xul-ext-ubufox

 Change these preferences: